jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

     | 22         | 39.06   |

 As you start adding stops, you will see the map change on the right to reflect the new stops.
-In this case, you will notice the size of the **renters** layer changing as you zoom in and out of the map.
 This is what the radius setting will look like when you are done:

   <p align="center">
     <img src="Images/Style-Zoom-Range.png">
   </p>

+Now, scroll in and out on the map.
+Notice the size of the **renters** layer circle symbols change pixel size as you zoom in and out of the map.
+The current zoom level is shown in the bottom left of your window AND in the dynamic graph at the top of the circle radius Style panel.

 ### VII.
 Style your owner data layer

 We want to apply the same styling rules that we just assigned to our **renters** layer to our **owners** layer.
-Instead of inputting all of the values that we just added to our **renters** layer, we can simply copy the rules that wecreated into our **owners** layer.
+Entering the stops manually was tedious.
+Instead we just added to our **renters** layer, we can simply copy the rules that we created into our **owners** layer.
 It is stored as "JSON" code.

 1. Click the Style link in the **renters** layer.
-Next, click on **radius** and find the JSON editor symbol ```</>```.
+Next, click on **radius** and find the JSON editor symbol ***</>***.
 Select the JSON editor and copy the code OR copy the code written below.

     ```javascript
     [